NOOXY-research/NoService/readme.md

         a: aes_key
 }

-after updraded protocol, data will be transfer as: aes_iv(base64)+data_encrypted(base64)
+after upgrading protocol, data will be transfer as: aes_iv(base64)+data_encrypted(base64)
 ```
 #### GT(Get token)